Matthew 19

 The Greek word used for ‘put her away’ is ‘apoluo’ which means to free fully, that is, literally relieve, release, dismiss, reflexively depart, or figuratively, let die, pardon, or specifically, divorce:- (let) depart, dismiss, divorce, forgive, let go, loose, put (send) away, release, set at liberty.

-Notice again the Greek word used for ‘writing of divorcement’ is ‘apostasion’ and it means something separative, (especially) divorce.
+Notice again in Matthew 19:1-9, the Greek word used for ‘writing of divorcement’ is ‘apostasion’ and it means something separative, (especially) divorce.
 The Greek word used for ‘put her away’ is ‘apoluo’ which means to free fully.
 The K.J.V. again makes this clearer.

-I think some sincere people may have kind of joined the two words together to make them mean the same thing.
+I think it’s possible that some sincere people have kind of joined the two words together to make them mean the same thing.
 This is possibly because of some bad translations, as we shall see later, many times the word ‘divorce’ has been translated in the Scripture when the word should be ‘put away’, you see this, especially in the N.I.V. which we’ll look at later too.

 The Word ‘apoluo’ Used In Matthew